 If canal-side student flats in Chester sound like something you’d be interested in, then The Towpath might be for you.
 This accommodation offers both studio and ensuite student rooms and has great social spaces for chilling with friends, as well as an on-site gym and a quiet study area for when you need to hit the books.
 It’s also only a 5-minute walk to the city centre or a 12-minute walk to the University of Chester.

 As a relatively small city, it’s easy to get around when travelling from your student accommodation in Chester to lectures or social activities.
 The main way to get around the city is by bus, but there are great train connections for when you want to visit places outside of the area.
-Check out the Cheshire West and Chester website for tickets and timetables.

 For those who want their Chester student accommodation right in the middle of the action, the city centre is the best place for you.
 With everything you need on your doorstep, including the University of Chester campus, you’ll never be bored.
 Fill your days exploring the historic landmarks, museums and galleries on your doorstep, and then hit the many clubs and pubs in the evening to experience that authentic student culture.
 Hit up Rosies, a popular student nightclub in the city, or grab a pint at the George and Dragon hotel.
-There are also some great cheap eats close by, our favourites include Burger Shed 41 and The Brewery Tap.
+There are also some great cheap eats close by; our favourites include Burger Shed 41 and The Brewery Tap.

 East of the city centre is Boughton, and it’s one of the cheapest parts of Cheshire to live as a student.
 You might not be in the buzz of the city, but just across the river is Chester Meadows, a great day out in nature and one of the most beautiful places in Chester.
 While there isn’t an abundance of pubs and restaurants nearby to choose from, there is a range of supermarkets in the area, and you’re not far from the city when a night out calls.
 Concerning campus, you’re about a 30-minute walk away or a short bus ride.

 Stepping slightly out of the city centre is Hoole, a popular area for student accommodation in Chester.
 One of the best parts about Hoole is the green spaces.
 Head to the Hoole Narrows Community Park for those warm days that should be spent in the sunshine.
-It’s only a 10-minute walk to Chester Train Station or about a 30-minute walk to the University of Chester campus, so while you’re not right in the centre of things you’re never far from where you need to be.
-It has a few local pubs and restaurants – check out the Sticky Walnut for a delicious feed – but you’re not far from the city centre where the main action is.
+It’s only a 10-minute walk to Chester Train Station or about a 30-minute walk to the University of Chester campus, so while you’re not right in the centre of things, you’re never far from where you need to be.
+It has a few local pubs and restaurants – check out the Sticky Walnut for delicious food – but you’re not far from the city centre where the main action is.